Last Updated on July 3, 2020 by Ryan Harrell

 To make things easier, you can download this list in a spreadsheet format below.
 Just open it in Excel or Google Sheets and save hours on music promotion.

 Stop digging around for music blogs.
-Get a free spreadsheet with a list of these 101 blogs and their contact details.
-Just enter your email below to get started.
+Get a free spreadsheet with over 125 music blogs and their contact details.
+Just enter your email below to download the spreadsheet instantly.